Wambui-123/Amazing-blog/README.md

 Yvonne Muthui

 # Description
-A flask application that has updated news for anyone to view and read at any given time.
-It has been created by the use of <a href="doc:introduction" target="_blank">Introduction</a>
+A flask application that has people can post, delete and comment on blogs.

 ## User Story ( BDD )